massie/nci_design/README.md

 ## Technologies to Evaluate and Criteria

 1. Evaluate [Apache Crunch](http://crunch.apache.org) as a workflow for ADAM to allows users to run on any cloud vendor, in-house or on a single machine.
 2. Create a Hadoop `InputFormat` for some of the current data source at The Broad Institute to demonstrate ease of integration.
 ADAM can read from any data source that provides an `InputFormat`.
-An alternative would be to